Vulnerability Report: Binance PoR Dummy User Attack

 Once the proof generation is over, users should be able to:

-1. Verify that the account_tree_root and the asset_list_commitment were computed according to the rules.
-This is done by verifying the zk-SNARK proof generated by Binance from the previous step (this step can also be outsourced to a smart contract)
+were computed according to the rules.
+This is done by verifying the zk-SNARK proof generated by Binance from the previous step (this step can also be outsourced to a smart contract) - Decommit the

 Given a specific currency, the total liability for that currency is given by equity minus liabilities.
 In the previous example, the total liability for ETH equals 20, and the total liability for USDT equals 20000.
 Binance has to prove that it holds at least 20 ETH and at least 20000 USDT to guarantee its solvency to its users.
 This information is made available to the public through an interface1.